Xiong'an: History

 On 29 July 2021, the "Hebei Xiong'an New Area Regulations" (河北雄安新区条例) was adopted at the 24th meeting of the Standing Committee of the Hebei People's Congress, stipulating that the Xiong'an New Area Management Committee is an agency directly under the Government of Hebei Province.
 This committee exercises economic and social management powers granted by the state and Hebei province.
-The regulations will be officially implemented on 1 September 2021.
+The regulations were officially implemented on 1 September 2021.

+Politics

+Xiong'an's development is a state-led project with limited non-state participation.
+Xiong'an is the product of strong political will and is intended to demonstrate a paradigm shift in China's approach to urban development and to mark the political era of Xi Jinping.
+It has therefore received the highest levels of state support in terms of planning, resources, and political commitment.
+Xu Kuangdi is Xi's lead advisor for the development of Xiong'an, as of at least 2023.

-Administrative divisions
+Administrative division

 The planning scope of the Xiong'an New Area covers the 3 counties of Xiong, Rongcheng, and Anxin in Hebei Province and some surrounding areas.
 The planning and construction will take a specific area as the starting area (about 100 square kilometers) for development.
 The medium-term development area is about 200 square kilometers and the long-term area is about 2,000 square kilometers.

 Transportation

 Railway

 Xiong'an railway station, on the Beijing–Xiong'an intercity railway, was opened on 27 December 2020.

 Baigou railway station and Baiyangdian railway station, on Tianjin–Baoding intercity railway, are within reach.